minadndai/minadndai/README.md

 - Teaching and inspiring others

-### 🔭 I’m currently participating on #100DaysOfCode challenge on Twitter
+### 🔭 I have completed round 1 of #100DaysOfCode challenge on Twitter

 ### 🌱 I’m currently self-learning CSS and JavaScript